 WHO CAN BAPTIZE?

-The ordinary ministers of Baptism are the bishop and priest and, in the Latin Church, also the deacon.
+The ordinary ministers of Baptism are the bishop and priest and deacon.
 In case of necessity, anyone, even a non-baptized person, with the required intention, can baptize , by using the Trinitarian baptismal formula.
 The intention required is to will to do what the Church does when she baptizes.
 The Church finds the reason for this possibility in the universal saving will of God and the necessity of Baptism for salvation.

 THE NECESSITY OF BAPTISM